aubreyhayes47/LibreAssistant/CONTRIBUTING.md

 Community themes live under the `community-themes/` directory.
 Themes override design tokens via CSS custom properties and are sanitized server-side to a whitelist of safe properties.
 To submit a new theme:

 1. Create a folder in `community-themes/` with your theme's name.
-2. Add a `metadata.json` file describing the theme and a `theme.css` stylesheet overriding tokens via CSS custom properties.
+2. Add a `metadata.json` file describing the theme (follow the style guidelines in `community-themes/README.md`) and a `theme.css` stylesheet overriding tokens via CSS custom properties.
 Unsupported properties will be removed during sanitization.
 3. Run `python scripts/build_theme_catalog.py` to regenerate the catalog and sanitized styles.
+4. Open the generated `ui/themes/<id>.css` locally to verify the theme renders as expected.
-4. Include the generated changes in your pull request.
+5. Include the generated changes in your pull request.
 The sanitized CSS will be served at `/api/v1/themes/{name}.css` for the marketplace to load in a sandboxed iframe.